apache/camel-website/content/blog/2021/02/Camel38-Whatsnew/index.md

 ### Loading routes from source files

-A new `RoutesLoader` system was implemented which allows to plugin custom route loaders for source files.
+A new `RoutesLoader` system was implemented which allows to plug in custom route loaders for source files.
 This is ported from Camel K which is capable of loading routes from Java, XML, Groovy, JavaScript, Kotlin, YAML and other languages.

 As a start we ported over the Java loader from Camel K, and improved our own XML loader.